British vaccine minister says confident in supply from manufacturers

 “We have real confidence in our supply and our visibility of supply,” Nadhim Zahawi told lawmakers.

-“We... talk to the vaccine manufacturers, almost on a daily basis, and we are confident, very confident (in) our supply of both the current vaccines under deployment and then there’s more to come.”
+“We... talk to the vaccine manufacturers, almost on a daily basis, and we are confident.”

+Prime Minister Boris Johnson outlined a plan to ease England’s lockdown, predicated on the success of the vaccine rollout, one of the fastest in the world.

+As part of that roadmap, Johnson said that Britain planned to offer a vaccine to all over-50s by mid-April, with all adults offered a shot by the end of July.

 Reporting by Alistair Smout, editing by Estelle Shirbon